googleads/googleads-adxbuyer-examples/README.md

-Samples for the DoubleClick Ad Exchange Buyer REST API
+Samples for the Authorized Buyers Ad Exchange Buyer API
 =======================================================
 These code samples are organized by platform or language.